VibhushanR/Airline-Satisfaction-Analysis-/README.md

-# ✈️ Airline Satisfaction Analysis – Assignment 1
+# ✈️ Airline Satisfaction Analysis

 ## 📌 Problem Statement
 Customer satisfaction is critical in the highly competitive airline industry.
 This project conducts exploratory data analysis (EDA) on a dataset of over 120,000 airline passengers to uncover insights into the factors influencing satisfaction and dissatisfaction.
 The ultimate goal is to generate actionable recommendations for enhancing customer experience.